Register your company in Hong Kong with our Special Anniversary discount!

 They are especially useful if a director suddenly leaves their position, and someone new has to take the reins and handle the company.

-What Companies Must File Articles Of Association?
+What Companies Must File Articles of Association?

-Where Do We Find The Articles of Association?
+Where Do We Find the Articles of Association?

 There are two places where your business will need to keep its articles of association.